Skip to content

 scripts/check-upstream.sh

-2. Fetch the manifest, download the linux-amd64 claude-ssh.zst, verify it against the manifest checksum, and decompress it.
+2. Fetch the manifest.
+Download the linux-amd64 claude-ssh.zst.
+Verify it against the manifest checksum.
+Decompress it.

-3. Build claustrum, then diff the two binaries on the things we must match:
+3. Build claustrum.
+Then diff the two binaries on the items claustrum must match:

 4. method names (server.*/files.*/git.*/process.* literals),